KiranHyd/MFLib/docs/index.rst

 Installation
 ============

-Installing mftool is very simple and it has no external dependencies.
+Installing MFLib is very simple and it has no external dependencies.
 All its dependencies are part of standard python distribution. packages::

-    pip install mftool
+    pip install MFLib

 Update
 ===============

 To updated to the lasted version::

-    pip install mftool --upgrade
+    pip install MFLib --upgrade

 A Word On Exception Handling